Introduction

 Contact the Mediator

-One of the other parties contacts the Mediator, preferably by email, copying in the other parties with a view to agreeing:
+One of the parties contacts the Mediator, preferably by email, copying in the other parties with a view to agreeing:

 (a) a date(s) and time for the mediation;